CMU-313/nodebb-fall-2025-carnegie-andrew/userGuide.md

-# User Guide - New Features

-This guide covers how to use and test the new features added to NodeBB.

----

-## User-Specific Post Pinning
+## Feature 1: User-Specific Post Pinning

 ### Overview
 Users can now pin individual posts to the top of a topic for their own view.
 Pinned posts are user-specific and do not affect other users' views of the topic.